 The video below explains the Office 365 tenant to tenant migration process in general.
-The article below goes into more detail, showing a tenant to tenant migration guide.
+The article below goes into more detail, showing a tenant-to-tenant migration guide.

 Before migration